mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

 \subsection{Stationary Mixed Graphical Models}

-In this section we first show how to estimate a MGM, compute predictions from it and how to visualize it based on simulated data.
-Then we show how to specify and sample from an MGM in order to generate the data used earlier for estimation.
-We then fit a pairwise MGM to a real data set related to Autism Spectrum Disorder (ASD) and a order-3 MGM to a data set related to Post-traumatic Stress Disorder (PTSD).
+In this section we first use a simulated data set to show how to estimate a pairwise MGM, compute predictions from it, visualize it and assess the stability of its parameters.
+Then we fit a pairwise MGM to a larger empirical data set related to Autism Spectrum Disorder (ASD).
+Finally, we give an example of a higher-order MGM by showing how to estimate a $k=3$ MGM to a data set consisting of symptoms of Post-traumatic Stress Disorder (PTSD).